pion/dtls/README.md

 Native [DTLS 1.2][rfc6347] implementation in the Go programming language.

-A long term goal is a professional security review, and maye inclusion in stdlib.
+A long term goal is a professional security review, and maybe an inclusion in stdlib.

 [rfc6347]: https://tools.ietf.org/html/rfc6347

 ### Goals/Progress
 This will only be targeting DTLS 1.2, and the most modern/common cipher suites.
-We would love contributes that fall under the 'Planned Features' and fixing any bugs!
+We would love contributions that fall under the 'Planned Features' and any bug fixes!

 #### Current features
 * DTLS 1.2 Client/Server